-With Dark Phoenix now playing in theaters, you probably have a few questions either before going into the movie or after coming out of it.
+With Dark Phoenix now out in the world, you probably have a few questions either before going into the movie or after coming out of it.
 The next-to-last X-Men flick, and the final installment to feature this cast before Disney eventually reboots their newly owned property, delves into some oft-explored (and super obscure) Marvel Comics lore but doesn’t really do a great job of explaining it.
 So if you’re scratching your head about some of the more cosmic aspects of Dark Phoenix, we’ve got you covered.
 Be aware that spoilers lie ahead.

 So fans of the X-Men have long wondered what, exactly, Jessica Chastain‘s part to play in Dark Phoenix would be.
 The creative team and cast were pretty tight-lipped about it, leaving out the character’s name and only divulging the fact that she was a villain and “otherworldly shapeshifter.”
 Early speculation was that she would be playing a version of Lilandra, Empress of the Shi’ar Empire, from the Phoenix/Dark Phoenix Saga(s).
 That couldn’t be further from the truth and Chastain confirmed as much years ago.
 However, her character’s “quest to imprison and execute Dark Phoenix, leading her into conflict with the X-Men” remained more or less correct.
 So what’s going on here?
 Here’s your final spoiler warning!